NoriSte/increase-by-1/README.md

 # Notes

 Why have I developed this extension?
-Because I really missed the "count by one" feature of [this extension](https://github.com/colinta/SublimeCalculate "SublimeCalculate") for Sublime Text
+Because I really missed the "count by one" feature of [this extension](https://github.com/colinta/SublimeCalculate "SublimeCalculate") for Sublime Text.

 # Participate

-If you have any idea, feel free to create issues and pull requests
+If you have any idea, feel free to create issues and pull requests.

 # License